 Advantages at a glance

-- Passengers from 262 destinations in 100 countries around the world land in Frankfurt Airport
+- Passengers from more than 260 destinations in around 100 countries worldwide land in Frankfurt Airport (Status: 2019)

-- Everything within easy reach, perfectly developed infrastructure with 250 hotels
+- Everything within easy reach, perfectly developed infrastructure with around 275 hotels

 - Thriving business centre with over 5 million people in its catchment area